christyheaton/PyLadies_Presentation/slides.md

 Downloaded data into PostGIS databases.

-One per country so they weren't too big.
+One per country to reduce file size.

 Python script to extract all the data.